Accounting

 Bachelor of Business Administration

 Accounting is the language of business.
-The Bachelor of Business Administration in Accounting degree prepares students to compile financial information for decision-makers and provide financial advice in taxation, personal finance, and business for in-demand careers in public, private, and non-profit environments.
+The Bachelor of Business Administration in Accounting degree prepares students to compile financial information for decision-makers and provide financial advice in taxation, personal finance, and business for in-demand careers in public, private, governmental, healthcare, and non-profit environments.
 Students explore tax, audit, and analytics.
 Areas emphasized include recording and reporting financial data, understanding state and federal tax laws and their effect on business decisions, auditing financial statements, and gathering and using data for planning and control within a managerial accounting context.

 Accounting is the foundation of business; wherever there’s money, there’s an accountant.
 Benefiting the economic activity of any organization, the Wright School of Business accounting program will prepare you to interpret all financial data.
 Accounting students will be able to forecast growth and improve business functions.
 According to the U.S. Bureau of Labor Statistics, positions in accounting will grow by 4% by 2029 with an additional 61,800 positions needed in accounting and auditing.

 WSOB students majoring in accounting have a variety of evolving fields to consider, including financial statement auditing, income tax preparation and planning, a compilation of financial statements, financial management, financial planning, environmental, financial analysis, federal law enforcement, forensic accounting, e-commerce accounting, retail accounting, and auditing.
-Positions accounting students aspire to include: Actuary, Chief Financial Officer (CFO), Controller/Comptroller, Environmental Accountant, Forensic Accountant, Non-Profit Accountant, Public Accounting Auditor or Tax Accountant, Financial Analyst, Tax Manager, and Sports Accountant.
+Positions accounting students aspire to include Actuary, Chief Financial Officer (CFO), Controller/Comptroller, Environmental Accountant, Forensic Accountant, Non-Profit Accountant, Public Accounting Auditor or Tax Accountant, Financial Analyst, Tax Manager, and Sports Accountant.

 Most students choose to pursue the CFE, CMA, CIA, or Certified Public Accountant (CPA) licensure.
 Students are required to complete at least 150 semester hours of college credit to sit for the CPA exam.
 Many students complete the additional 30 hours at Dalton State beyond their bachelor’s degree.
 Accounting majors participating in the spring Volunteer Income Tax Assistance Program (VITA) will become certified using the IRS software and help students and the community prepare federal and state tax returns.
 This is a great resume-building activity, and all accounting majors are encouraged to participate.